Resource Management on EnOS¶

 The default deployment of organizations on EnOS supports basic capabilities for device management only.
-If your business requires data storage in TSDB and stream data processing, you need to request related resources.
+If your business requires data storage in TSDB and stream data processing, you need to request for the related resources.

 Adjusting Existing Resource Quota¶

 With business growth, allocated resources may not meet new requirements.
-You can request resources with higher specification.
+You can request for resources with higher specifications.

-With business stabilizing, allocated resources may exceed the business requirements.
-You can scale down the resource specification to save costs.
+When business stabilizes, allocated resources may exceed the business requirements.
+You can scale down the resource specifications to save costs.

 Setting Alarms for Resource Consumption Threshold¶

-To avoid the impact of insufficient resources on the normal operation of business, you can set alarms against the resource usage rate by monitoring resource utilization in real time.
-Once the resource usage rate exceeds the specified threshold, the system sends an alert immediately so that the receivers can process the situation in time to ensure stable operation of the business.
+To avoid the impact of insufficient resources on the normal operation of business, you can set alarms for the resource usage rate by monitoring resource utilization in real time.
+Once the resource usage rate exceeds the specified threshold, the system sends an alert immediately so that the receivers of the alarms can process the situation in time to ensure the stable operation of the business.

 Capacity and Limitations¶

-- Currently, each organization can request 1 resource instance for stream analytics, TSDB, data warehouse, and file storage HDFS.
+- Currently, each organization can request 1 resource instance for stream data processing, time series database, data warehouse storage, and file storage HDFS.

-- An organization can request 3 resource instances for batch computing, with globally unique queue names.
+- Each organization can request 3 resource instances for batch data processing and data explorer, with globally unique queue and sandbox names.